MaintenanceBooker and the Yorkshire Maintenance Project

 - To result in heritage being in better condition as a result of regular maintenance care and inspections

-1. Drone surveys of churches to provide information and evidence for Management and Maintenance Plans, Quinquennial Inspections and immediate repair needs.
+1. Drone surveys of churches providing information and evidence for Management and Maintenance Plans, Quinquennial Inspections and immediate repair needs.
 Disks with images will be given to each church to share with their architect.
-The drone surveys will be carried out by Museum of London Archaeology (MOLA) - read about it on their blog here.
+The drone surveys are carried out by Museum of London Archaeology (MOLA) - read about it on their blog here.

 2. Training on church maintenance delivered by The Society for the Protection of Ancient Buildings (SPAB) to churchwardens and other volunteers responsible for looking after church buildings.
 They will set up four new maintenance co-operatives in Sheffield, Doncaster and York offering two days of training and advice on practical elements.
 This will involve training volunteers on how to inspect their churches and chapels and undertake common low level maintenance tasks.
 Churches will be able to develop a successful maintenance plan.